 Another thing to understand before you buy is that matcha tea is expensive.

-Quality matcha is a premium product.
+Quality matcha green tea powder is a premium product.
 Because of the way leaves are grown, shaded, harvested and processed, the quality of the matcha will be reflected in the price.
 A high quality matcha can only be harvested once a year!
 So if you find matcha for cheap, it’s probably because the leaves are of a lesser quality and weren’t properly processed – which means far fewer health benefits.

 One we’re particularly impressed with is Pique Tea’s Sun Goddess Matcha.
 Pique’s teas are made from supercharged 100% organic tea crystals that dissolve in cold and hot water.
 Why do we love tea crystals?
 There’s no need to worry about brewing with tea bags that contain plastic.

-Pique’s Sun Goddess Matcha is the world’s PUREST Ceremonial Grade matcha.
+Pique’s Sun Goddess Matcha is the world’s PUREST Ceremonial matcha.
 It is the FIRST matcha to Quadruple Toxin Screen for:

 Heavy Metals